\

 IN MY OPINION :

 As a reputable breeder, I would NEVER list my dogs in classified ads of newspapers or online classifieds.
-Those are the resources of BACKYARD BREEDERS trying to make a little extra income.
+Those are the most often the resources of BACKYARD BREEDERS trying to make a little extra income.
 I would not list my site among some of the high volume commercial or " puppymiller" type websites available on the net.
-Would you think as proud as I am of my Fancibuls and breeding program that I would want my dogs shown among poorly bred dogs and bought by the "shopping cart" Visa purchase method.
-I consider information on the application, check out references, get acquainted with potential buyers, and try to develop a relationship with prospective buyers.
+Would you think as proud as I am of my Fancibuls and breeding program that I would want my dogs shown among poorly bred dogs and bought by the "shopping cart"/Visa purchase method?
+I consider information on the application, check out references, get acquainted with potential buyers, and try to develop a relationship with prospective buyers so we can "be here" in the future..

 My FAQS & OPINIONS are an aide for doing your own research.
 Also consider information provided through The American Kennel Club and French Bulldog Club of America.